rudeboybert/forestecology/README.md

 ```

 In the visualization below, the spatial blocks that act as our
 cross-validation folds are delineated in orange.
-Correspondingly the
+The shape of each point
-shape of each point indicates which fold each tree has been assigned to.
+indicates which fold each tree has been assigned to.

 ``` r
 base_plot +